ZGrauer/Pipeband/README.md

 ## Build Locally Using Angular CLI

-Run `ng build` to build the project.
+Run `ng build --configuration production` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 These files can be deployed to a hosting provider to run in production.

 ## Build and Run via Docker